 - No tracings, rubbings, or marks of any kind may be added or erased.

 Rules governing the use of Beinecke classrooms (for instructors)

 - Every individual class session that convenes in the Beinecke must utilize Beinecke materials.

 - No more than fifteen items per unique class session may be requested.

 - Students and instructors must abide by “Rules Governing the Use of Beinecke Materials” above; the responsibility for adhering to these rules rests with the instructor.

 - Requests for materials must be submitted by the instructor through Aeon at least a week before the class convenes in order to allow for adequate processing and preparation.

-- Foams and weights will be provided to keep books open and minimize handling; books and manuscripts should never be removed from the foam cradles and then held aloft or passed around the room.
+- Supports and weights will be provided to keep books open and minimize handling; books and manuscripts should never be removed from the supports and then held aloft or passed around the room.
 If you feel that your session requires a non-traditional arrangement of materials, we are more than willing to work with you to find an acceptable compromise.